 Former neighbors spoke of Sarah as a “magical person” possessing a “magnetic personality.”
 Their descriptions painted a vivid picture of a young woman who left an indelible mark on those around her.
 On December 14, 1991 morning, Sarah embarked on her journey from home to high school.
 Her destination was a meeting with the rest of her drill team, gathering to board school buses en route to a competition.
 Despite her anticipation of the event, Sarah’s absence became evident as her classmates began boarding the buses; she never joined the team.

 Around 9:00 am, two 12-year-old boys noticed a man emerging from the dense foliage on the hillside behind the school.
 Once the man disappeared from view, the boys approached the area and were confronted with the harrowing sight of a lifeless young girl clad in her drill team uniform.
-Sarah’s body form lay in an area of overgrown brush adjacent to her school, approximately 150 yards away from her parked car.
-The 16-year-old had been strangled to death, though the medical examiner determined no signs of sexual assault.
+Sarah’s body form lay in an area of overgrown brush adjacent to her school, approximately 300 feet away from her parked car.
+The 16-year-old had been strangled to death, though the medical examiner determined no concrete signs of sexual assault.

 Following the discovery of Sarah’s lifeless body, the authorities mounted a massive operation to apprehend her killer, grabbing widespread attention from both the media and the community.
 The motive behind her seemingly random and senseless murder remained elusive.
 As fear gripped the community in the wake of the homicide, with the perpetrator still at large, people hesitated to venture out at night, and a collective sense of unease prompted children to walk in groups for safety.
 Over 4,000 tips flooded the King County Sheriff’s Department.